home-assistant/home-assistant.io/source/getting-started/automation.markdown

 When all your devices are set up, it's time to put the cherry on the pie: automation.
 Home Assistant offers [a few built-in automations](/components/#automation) – but you'll be using the automation component to set up your own rules, for the most part.

 Home Assistant offers a wide range of automation configurations.
-In the next few pages,, we'll try to guide you through all the different possibilities and options.
+In the next few pages, we'll try to guide you through all the different possibilities and options.
 Besides this documentation, there are also a couple of people who have made their automations [publicly available][cookbook-config].

 [cookbook-config]: /cookbook/#example-configurationyaml